teramoby/speedle-plus/CONTRIBUTING.md

-# Contributing to Speedle Project
+# Contributing to Speedle+ Project

 We welcome your contributions!
 There are multiple ways to contribute.

 ## Promotion

-If you like Speedle project, please let your colleagues/friends know the project.
-You may consider to _star_ [the project at Github](https://github.com/oracle/speedle).
+If you like Speedle+ project, please let your colleagues/friends know the project.
+You may consider to _star_ [the project at Github](https://github.com/teramoby/SpeedlePlus).
 So that more people can find the project.

 And sharing us your success story with Speedle would be greatly appreciated if you don't mind.